pli01/k8s-helmfiles/README.md

 This directory contains values for each environments, and kubernetes target

 Files are loaded in following order and the last override the first.
-- `common.yaml`
+- `common.yaml`: is the common file loaded in all environement
 - `{{ environment }}.yaml`

+Environments:
-common.yaml: is the common file loaded in all environement default.yaml: is the default use by helmfile without any argument local.yaml: is a local environment, (based on KinD kubernetes target for example)
+- `default.yaml`: is the default use by helmfile without any argument
+- `local.yaml`: is a sample local environment, (based on KinD kubernetes target for example)
+- `dev.yaml`: is an other sample dev environment

 ```
-# example:  to deploy 'local' environement, use
+# example:  to deploy one environment, for example 'local' use:
 helmfile -e local  sync
 ```

 #### releases
 Each subdirectory of `releases` contains 1 (or sometimes more!) release.

-Each helmfile in releases, define repository and releases dependencies, and values
+Each helmfile in releases, define helm repository and releases dependencies (helm charts), and values and secrets (for helm charts)

-`releases/01-core/`: contains minimal workload needed on default kubernetes target (ingress-nginx, observability stack)
+- `releases/01-core/`: contains minimal workload needed on default kubernetes target (ingress-nginx, observability stack)
+- `releases/10-sample-whoami/`: contains sample app workload , whoami

 ## Run it

 Prereq:
 - helm
 - helmfile (and dependencies)
+- sops/age
 - kubectl
 - kubernetes target